marooncabbage/LECF/README.md

-the implementations of Lorentz Equivariant Model for Knowledge-Enhanced Collaborative Filtering
+Implementations of "Lorentz Equivariant Model for Knowledge-Enhanced Collaborative Filtering"

 ## Environment: